oslerinhealth/read.cwa/README.md

 Example
 -------

-This is a basic example which shows you how to read in a CWA:
+This is a basic example which shows you how to read in a CWA file:

     library(read.cwa)
     file = system.file("extdata", "ax3_testfile.cwa.gz", package = "read.cwa")